Holistic Therapy Consultant - Gold Coast - Canungra

 We could ask: "should a business have a responsibility for their customers health"?

-I guess they would argue, that they are not your nanny, or they can't afford to be too consciences, that they have to keep up with their competition, and finally they would argue, it's the customers responsibility.
+I guess they would argue, that they are not your nanny, or that they can't afford to be too consciences, because they have to keep up with their competition, and finally they would argue, it's the customers responsibility.

 Partly that has happened with the release of the movie > "Super Size Me" , a film by Morgan Spurlock, is generally credited with associating the term Supersize with obesity.
 Unfortunately that film may have been forgotten by now, and the fall out is still with us, and lots of food items have become increasingly bigger and bigger.

 The next marketing campaign should be based on a term like " Under Size Me".